blualg/m-ovito/doc/manual/usage/import.rst

 OVITO can load simulation trajectories consisting of a series of snapshots.
 Various cases are supported by the software:

 A series of separate files:
-  By default, whenever you import a new simulation file, OVITO tries to detect if the file is part of a numbered sequence of files with similar names in the same directory.
-To this end, the last numeric character sequence (if any) in the filename you picked is replaced with the wildcard character ``*`` to generate a search pattern, which will subsequently be used to look up more files in the same directory belonging to the trajectory sequence.
+  Whenever you import a new simulation file, OVITO tries to detect if the file is part of a numbered sequence of files with similar names in the same directory.
+To this end, the last sequence of numeric characters (if any) in the filename you've picked is replaced with the wildcard character ``*`` to derive a search pattern, which will be subsequently used to look up more files in the same directory.
-  For instance, if you opened a file named :file:`anim1c_5000.dump`, OVITO will automatically generate the search pattern :file:`anim1c_*.dump` to find more snapshots (e.g. :file:`anim1c_0.dump`, :file:`anim1c_1000.dump`, :file:`anim1c_2000.dump`, etc).
-It is possible to manually override the generated file pattern in the input field highlighted in the screenshot or to turn off the automatic discovery of file sequences by unchecking the :guilabel:`auto-generate` box.
+  For instance, if you open the file :file:`anim1c_5000.dump`, OVITO automatically generates the search pattern :file:`anim1c_*.dump` to find more files (e.g. :file:`anim1c_0.dump`, :file:`anim1c_1000.dump`, :file:`anim1c_2000.dump`, etc) that may be part of the same trajectory.
+  It is possible to manually override the generated search pattern using the edit field highlighted in the screenshot or turn off the automatic discovery of file sequences completely by unchecking the :guilabel:`auto-generate` box.

-One file containing all trajectory frames:
+File containing multiple trajectory frames:
   OVITO automatically detects whether the imported file contains more than one simulation frame and loads all of them as an animation sequence.
   For some file types, e.g. XYZ and LAMMPS dump, this is indicated by the :guilabel:`Contains multiple timesteps` checkbox highlighted in the screenshot.
 Note that OVITO typically keeps only the data of a single frame in memory at a time.
-  Subsequent frames are loaded into memory only as needed, for example, when you play back the animation or move the time slider.
+  Subsequent frames will be loaded into memory only as needed, for example, when you play back the animation or move the time slider.

 A pair of topology and trajectory files:
   Some MD simulation codes use separate files for the topology and the trajectory of a molecular structure.
 The topology file contains the static definition of atoms, bonds, etc. while the trajectory file contains the computed trajectories and other time-dependent data generated in the MD simulation.
   In such a case you should pick both files in the file selection dialog and import them simultaneously.
 OVITO recognizes automatically which of the file is the topology file and which one is the trajectory file based on the following table:

   ============================== ======================